theandrew168/sbs-website/content/blog/restoring-a-raster-graphics-library-from-1992.md

 ### Following along with GDB
 existing codebase makes it hard to follow the exact control flow
 use gdb to follow the critical path of X11 calls
-talk about xfollow.c, link to tronche tutorial
+talk about xfollow.c, link to tronche tutorial, start with xfollow.c
+tweak alongside GDB in attempt to recreate the error
+fix XCreateColormap: AllocAll -> AllocNone
+fix XStoreNamedColor: comment out because CM is read-only
+Now examples work, but storing custom colors doesn't

-### Enabling custom colors
+### Colormaps and custom colors
 TODO: Currently X11 is grabbing a TrueColor visual, I need DirectColor (I think)

 ### Mission accomplished!